rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/Spells/Class - Spelgard Spell List.md

 - **+1 PM:** aumenta o dano em +1d6
 - **+3 PM:** o alvo faz um teste de XXXXX. se falhar, fica cego por 1 turno.

+{{pageNumber,auto}}
+\page
+### Hail of Thorns
+  <div class="spell-tags">warmagic plant wild no-arcane</div>

+*1st Circle*
+- **Execução:** livre (durante um ataque a distância);
+- **Alcance:** pessoal;
+- **Duração:** imediata..

+___
+The next time you hit a creature with a ranged weapon attack before the spell ends, this spell creates a rain of thorns that sprouts from your ranged weapon or ammunition.
+In addition to the normal effect of the attack, the target of the attack and each creature within 5 feet of it must make a Dexterity saving throw.
+A creature takes 1d10 piercing damage on a failed save, or half as much damage on a successful one.

+- **+2PM:** aumenta o dano em 1d10

 ### Healing Word
   <div class="spell-tags">recovery sacred wind nature</div>